Magxm/PoW-Loader/README.md

 Method = .cctor
 ```

-otherwise the Entrypoint will be too late and some language files are already loaded.
+This adjustment ensures the entrypoint is set correctly, allowing all necessary assets to load before the game fully starts.

 -------------------------------------------

-The dependency folder contains parts of the game and unitys assembly since they are needed for plugins.
+The Dependencies folder contains components from the games, Unity assemblies and compiled BepInEx and Harmony binaries required for plugins.
+All rights to these files belong to their respective copyright holders.
-I do not hold any copyright to any file inside the Dependency folder.
+I am aware that we should have contributor provide these files locally, however I am honestly too lazy to change this